How to Fix Battlefield 6 Lagging Online

 How Ping and Lag Affect Your Matches

-- Check Your Connection: A wired Ethernet connection beats Wi-Fi every time, reducing packet loss and latency spikes.
+Check your Connection: A wired Ethernet connection is always going to be the winner over Wi-Fi – it knocks out packet loss and latency spikes.

-- Close Background Apps: Stop downloads, streaming apps, or unnecessary browser tabs to free up bandwidth.
+Close down Background Apps: Don’t open the streaming service or unnecessary browser tabs, and free up some bandwidth.

 Advanced Fixes